Gay rights in Sweden

 Swedish law aims to give everyone the same rights.
 Photo: Maskot/Folio/imagebank.sweden.se

-In 1972 Sweden became the first country in the world to allow for the legal change of gender identity.
+In 1972, Sweden became the first country in the world to allow for change of legal gender.
 This move also contained some drawbacks, including mandatory sterilisation, which was only removed from the law in 2013.

 Changes still await